Updated December 8, 2016

 Disney Viva Navidad (featuring Three Kings Day Celebration) – At California Adventure, Latino music, dance lessons, festivities, delicious food and more make this part of DCA a ton of fun.

 Holiday Time at Disneyland Tour – For $85, enjoy a tour through the park while learning information on holiday celebrations from years past, ride holiday attractions, see a parade and enjoy yummy treats.
-Note: I have not done this tour specifically, but I’ve done another and it’s worth the money.
-I recommend them for older children and adults, however.
-Little ones will lose interest.
+Note: I enjoyed this tour recently.
+Check out my full review.

 There are two options to meet Santa at the Disneyland Resort.
 Both visits are free and should have PhotoPass photographers on site to take your picture professionally, in addition to snapping a photo with your phone or camera if you wish.